 Brand names from business combinations usually have an indefinite useful life and are therefore not amortized.
 An indefinite useful life is usually the result of a brand’s further use and maintenance.

 Goodwill, intangible assets with indefinite useful lives and intangible assets that are not yet available for use are tested for impairment at least once a year.
 Assets in use and other intangible assets with finite useful lives are tested for impairment only if there are specific indications that they may be impaired.
-The Volkswagen Group generally applies the higher of value in use and fair value less costs to sell of the relevant cash-generating unit (brands or products) to determine the recoverable amount of goodwill and indefinite-lived intangible assets.
+The Volkswagen Group generally applies the higher of value in use and fair value less costs to sell of the relevant cash-generating unit to determine the recoverable amount of goodwill and intangible assets with finite and indefinite useful lives.
+Since the fourth quarter of 2019, normally the respective brand is the cash-generating unit that is used as the testing level.
 Measurement of value in use is based on management’s current planning.
 This planning is based on expectations regarding future global economic trends and on assumptions derived from those trends about the markets for passenger cars and commercial vehicles, market shares and the profitability of the products.
 The planning for the Financial Services segment is likewise prepared on the basis of these expectations, and also reflects the relevant market penetration rates and regulatory requirements.
 The planning for the Power Engineering segment reflects expectations about trends in the various individual markets.
 The planning includes reasonable assumptions about macroeconomic trends (exchange rate, interest rate and commodity price trends) and historical developments.
 The planning period generally covers five years.
 For information on the assumptions applied to the detailed planning period, please refer to the Report on Expected Developments, which is part of the Management Report.
 For subsequent years, plausible assumptions are made regarding future trends.
 The planning assumptions are adapted to reflect the current state of knowledge.

 Value in use is determined for the purpose of impairment testing of goodwill, indefinite-lived intangible assets and finite-lived intangible assets – mainly capitalized development costs – using the following pretax weighted average cost of capital (WACC) rates, which are adjusted if necessary for country-specific discount factors: